gromprops/Helldivers-2-StratagemBall/README.md

 **Safety & Care Instructions**

 -   Keep the Stratagem Ball dry and away from extreme heat.
 -   DO NOT throw the Stratagem Ball.
-There are delicate electronics and mechanical parts that may be dama
+There are delicate electronics and mechanical parts that may be damaged by impact.
 -   Avoid charging the device for more than 24 hours at a time, as this can potentially degrade the battery life.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzM3OTYyNTZdfQ==
+eyJoaXN0b3J5IjpbLTI0MjEyNzkxMV19
 -->